alilaser2020/supermario/README.md

 A function for drawing any actor with any change

 2. **def update():**
-A function run 60 times per second for check, refresh and update position of actors

-Also we need import *pgzrun* package for run these 2 function and actully it is the backbone of program which acts like a *while True loop*:
+A function run 60 times per second for check, refresh and update position of actors, also we need import *pgzrun* package for run these 2 function, actually this module is the backbone of program which acts like a *while True loop*:

 **pgzrun.go()**